All Episodes

 Well, yesterday, that's when the directive came.

-Uh everybody who was informed on this knew this day was coming.
+Everybody who was informed on this knew this day was coming.

-You're gonna give it away.
+You're going to give it away.

-And then later in the losses, the fees the premiums could go up one and a half percent.
+And then later in the losses, the fees, the premiums could go up one and a half percent.

 So somebody's going to be paying, as is always the case.